 Have you been in a Kentucky automobile accident?
 Being involved in a car wreck could cause you serious injuries.
 The most common injury experienced in Kentucky auto accidents are strain or sprain injuries.
 A sprain is an injury to a tough, thick and fibrous tissue that connects bones together called the ligament.
 The ligament’s purpose is to hold your skeleton together in a normal alignment.
 If too much force is applied, it will cause the ligaments to be stretched and torn.
-This could cause a sprain injury will usually arise.
+This could cause a sprain injury that will usually arise.
 A strain is an injury to a muscle or tendon.
 These muscles are made to stretch, but if stretched too far, or if stretched while contracting, a strain injury may result.

 The three grades of strains and sprains

 A strain or sprain injury can be permanent.
 They are commonly graded according to the extent of the injury.
 There are three different grade levels.
 Here’s a list of the grades and what they mean:

 - Grade I is overstretching of the ligament.

 - Grade II is partial tearing of the ligament that does not heal.
 This tear wound repairs itself with internal scar tissue called adhesions and leaves the joint unstable.
 The two grades can usually be treated with physical therapy.

 - Grade III is a complete tear of the ligament.
 This type of injury may require surgery.